Brad is a fully qualified developmental coach who has been working in organisations and with private clients for the past 4 years.

 In 2015 I led research into the effect of mentoring, on ex-prisoner communities, and in 2016 I was awarded the Esther Cavett Award from Oxford Brookes University for my research looking at the significance of meaning-making processes for mentors.

 I am also a community volunteer for an established mentoring programme for young people in central London.

-I am a registered member of the International Coach Federation and abide by their Code of Conduct & Ethics.
+I am a registered member of the International Coach Federation (ICF).

 I offer a free initial 30-minute consultation in which we discuss your goals and how we work together, and decide on frequency of our session meetings.
 Sessions are then offered on a regular 2-hour basis, at a cost of £150, and will be spaced according to the agreed development need.